BaiyangZhang/oldBlog/_posts/2023-06-13-Introduction-to-Higher-Form-Symmetry.md

 We have talked about test particles with charge, they are electric probes.
 Then what about magnetic probe?
 We run into problems immediately, since we don't know what is the operator that inserts a magnetic monopole in the spacetime.
 For electric probe, a charged particle is inserted by the source term $j^{\mu}$, there is no magnetic counterpart of it.
 It turns out there is still a way to do it, and the operator that is responsible for the insertion of a magnetic field is called a `'t Hooft line`.

 Take the simplest gauge group, $U(1)$ for example.
 We know the magnetic monopole solution, although they are singular at the origin, but it doesn't matter for our discussion.
-Suppose that a monopole of magnetic charge $m$ traces out a worldline $C$ in our Minkowski spacetime.
+Suppose that a monopole of magnetic charge $m$ traces out a world line $C$ in our Minkowski spacetime.
 For any $\mathbb{S}^{2}$ that surrounds $C$ in space (*not 4D spacetime but 3D space*), we have
 $$
 \int _ {\mathbb{S}^{2}} \, B\cdot dS =m.\tag{1}
 $$